tabreturn/tabreturn.github.io/_posts/2020-12-16-interactive_animation_with_svg_and_gsap.md

 title: "Interactive Animation with SVG and GSAP"
 categories: code javascript svg
 published: true
+image: /img/isawg/poster.png
+description: Create an interactive espresso machine using SVG, JavaScript, and the GSAP.
 ---

 In this tutorial, you'll create an interactive espresso machine using SVG, JavaScript, and the [GSAP](https://greensock.com/gsap/) library for animation.
 You'll draw the espresso machine using SVG code; once that's complete, you'll add the JavaScript/GSAP code to animate it.
 You'll learn how to use different SVG elements and attributes to draw with code.
 I won't go into much detail about JavaScript---just enough to add some event listeners and manipulate SVG elements with GSAP.
 The tutorial assumes that you possess a decent grasp of how HTML and CSS work.